 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5100 does not offer wifi capability.
+In contrast, the D5100 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the D5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D5100 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
 The D5100 was replaced by the Nikon D5200, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.